We Feed, Teach & Grow.

 How We Serve

 All of our programs seek to support low-income families living in food deserts without adequate access to nutritious food and without the income to purchase healthy meals.
 By partnering with churches and community housing, almost 7,000 people in low-income neighborhoods shop for free at 25 Mobile Markets right where they live.
-Volunteers deliver bags of fresh produce, some grown on our own farm, to almost 2,000 seniors.
+Volunteers deliver bags of fresh produce—some grown on our own farm—to almost 2,000 seniors.
 Almost 5,000 children receive nutritious meals through BackPack Buddies, School Pantries, and our food truck.
-All told, by partnering with 200 agencies, schools and community centers, almost 60,000 adults and children struggling with hunger receive healthy food on average every month.
+All told, by partnering with 200 agencies, schools and community centers, on average almost 60,000 adults and children struggling with hunger receive healthy food every month.
 Additionally, more than 5,000 individuals participate in our cooking and gardening programs, strengthening their self-sufficiency, increasing their consumption of fresh produce, and becoming more food literate.